-To be eligible for the College - Now scholarship, high school students are required to take at least four Ozarka College courses during high school.
-Upon completing the minimum number of courses in which a minimum of a 2.75 grade point average is earned, and graduating from High School; Ozarka College will waive tuition and fees for the following Fall semester.
+To be eligible for the College - Now scholarship, high school students are required to take at least 15 Ozarka College credit hours during high school, maintain a minimum of a 2.75 grade point average in College courses, and graduate from High School.
+Once eligibility requirements are met, Ozarka College will waive any remaining tuition and fee charges after federal, state, and institutional scholarships are applied.
 The tuition and fee waiver applies only to the Fall semester directly following an eligible student's high school graduation.